Frozen / Africa

 Proxy Network

-UAE drone transfers gave the federal side a decisive battlefield edge in 2022 and established a precedent for Gulf-state military technology enabling.
+UAE drone transfers established a durable precedent for Gulf-state military technology enabling on the federal side.

 Battle Deaths